cjhveal/lingsim/README.md

-Genetic Algoirthm for Interagent speech.
+Genetic Algoirthm for Interagent language simulation.

 Population of agents with a "natural" fitness chosen acording to a normal distribution.
-Language is a secondary genome.
+Language is defined by a genome.
 It imparts a "linguistic fitness" to the agent.

 Total fitness = k*fitness_natural + l*fitness_linguistic